 The Ally Online Savings Account has no minimum balance, no monthly fees, and currently pays 0.99% APY (as of 7/14/15).
 Their interest rates may not be the absolute highest, but they have consistently been within 0.10% of the temporarily top banks, making it not worthwhile to move my money.
 (See my rate chaser calculator).
 Let’s go through the important factors.

 User Interface.
 Below is a screenshot of the main page after logging in (click to enlarge).
 I can see all of my accounts and their balances at a glance.
-The overall design is clean and practical (with a good dose of purple).
+The overall design is clean and minimalist, and it was recently updated to be more mobile-friendly.

 Awards.
 Ally Bank has won “Best Online Bank” from Kiplinger’s Personal Finance magazine in 2014 and “Best Online Bank” from Money Magazine from 2011-2014.

 FDIC Insurance.
 Ally Bank is a member of the Federal Deposit Insurance Corporation, FDIC Certificate #57803.
 As with other FDIC-insured banks, this means your Ally deposits are insured by the FDIC up to $250,000 per depositor, for each account ownership category.